Jaik8205/Warehouse-Management-System-By-JaiK/README.md

 ### Searching for Products

 - Use the search functionality to find specific products by name, category, warehouse location, or warehouse location and category.
+- here you can see the total products stored in all our warehouses.

 ### Managing the Products